johngage/water/content/posts/HowThisSiteWasCreated.md

   Have seen this 'safe' error before.
 Use `shift-command-f' in Atom to find all instances of `safe=True`.
     - found in liquid tags plugin; removed `safe=True` from notebook.py, `_*fixed it *_`; now all the notebooks are processed by Pelican.

+Saturday

+1. went into Pelican-plugin directory, created ipynb directore, downloaded all pelican-ipynb files;
+2. ml had all the same old errors, including  gettext error; cannot find i18n_sites;
+  - Amazing; I'm in base virtual environment; looked at Draft problem in i18n_sites; I think I changed the .py to add a 'try'; but kept a include for Draft; commented that out, and it loaded.
+  - Fixed the liquid way of referring to ipynb notebooks; also, this happened after I filled the plugin directory  with a directly downloaded version of pelican-ipynb named ipynb, as the documentation says.
+  - Want to see if it shows up in git.
+Yes, shows as changed.
+Note that so did i18n, making me wonder if the submodule stuff allows the newest version on github to be updated.
+Will run update.
+After I commit.